ibm-cloud-docs/containers/faqs.md

 You can add {{site.data.keyword.cloud_notm}} platform and infrastructure services as well as services from third-party vendors to your {{site.data.keyword.containerlong_notm}} cluster to enable automation, improve security, or enhance your monitoring and logging capabilities in the cluster.

 For a list of supported services, see [Integrating services](/docs/containers?topic=containers-supported_integrations#supported_integrations).

+## How do I install a Cloud Pak in my {{site.data.keyword.openshiftlong_notm}} cluster?
+How do I access it later?
+{: #cloud_pak_manage}

+Cloud Paks are integrated with the {{site.data.keyword.cloud_notm}} catalog so that you can quickly configure and install the all the Cloud Pak components into an existing or new {{site.data.keyword.redhat_openshift_notm}} cluster.
+When you install the Cloud Pak, the Cloud Pak is provisioned with {{site.data.keyword.bpshort}} and a {{site.data.keyword.bpshort}} workspace is created for you.
+You can use the workspace later to access information about your Cloud Pak installation.
+You access your Cloud Pak services from the Cloud Pak URL.
+For more information, consult the [Cloud Pak documentation](https://www.ibm.com/cloud-paks/){: external}.

+## Can I use the {{site.data.keyword.redhat_openshift_notm}} entitlement that comes with my Cloud Pak for my cluster?
+{: #cloud_pak_byo_entitlement}

+Yes, if your Cloud Pak includes an entitlement to run certain worker node flavors that are installed with OpenShift Container Platform.
+To view your entitlements, check in [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.
+Note that your {{site.data.keyword.cloud_notm}} ID must match your IBM Passport Advantage ID.

+You can create the cluster or the worker pool within an existing cluster with the Cloud Pak entitlement in the console or by using the `--entitlement cloud_pak` option in the [`ibmcloud ks cluster create classic`](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_create) or [`ibmcloud ks worker-pool create classic`](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_pool_create) CLI commands.
+Make sure to specify the correct number and flavor of worker nodes that you are entitled to use.

+Do not exceed your entitlement.
+Keep in mind that your OpenShift Container Platform entitlements can be used with other cloud providers or in other environments.
+To avoid billing issues later, make sure that you use only what you are entitled to use.
+For example, you might have an entitlement for the OCP licenses for two worker nodes of 4 CPU and 16 GB memory, and you create this worker pool with two worker nodes of 4 CPU and 16 GB memory.
+You used your entire entitlement, and you can't use the same entitlement for other worker pools, cloud providers, or environments.
+{: important}

+## Can I install multiple Cloud Paks in the same {{site.data.keyword.openshiftlong_notm}} cluster?
+{: #cloud_pak_multiple}

+Yes, but you might need to add more worker nodes so that each Cloud Pak has enough compute resources to run.
+Additionally, you might install only one instance of the same Cloud Pak per cluster, such as Cloud Pak for Data; or multiple instances to different projects in the same cluster, such as Cloud Pak for Automation.
+For sizing information, consult the [Cloud Pak documentation](https://www.ibm.com/cloud-paks/){: external}.

+## What is included in a Cloud Pak?
+{: #cloud_pak_included}

+Cloud Paks are bundled, licensed, containerized software that is optimized to work together for enterprise use cases, including consistent deployment, access control, and billing.
+You can flexibly use parts of the Cloud Paks when you need them by choosing the correct mix of virtual processor cores of the software to suit your workloads.
+You can also change the mix of virtual processor cores as your workloads evolve.

+Depending on the Cloud Pak, you get licensed IBM and open source software bundled together in a unified management experience with logging, monitoring, security, and access capabilities.
+* **IBM products**: Cloud Paks extend licensed IBM software and middleware from [IBM Marketplace](https://www.ibm.com/products){: external}, and integrate these products with your cluster to modernize, optimize, and run hybrid cloud workloads.
+* **Open-source software**: Cloud Paks might also include open source components for cloud-native and portable hybrid cloud solutions.
+Typically, open source software is unmanaged and you are responsible to keep your components up-to-date and secure.
+However, Cloud Paks help you consistently manage the entire lifecycle of the Cloud Pak components and the workloads that you run with them.
+Because the open source software is bundled together with the Cloud Pak, you get the benefits of IBM support and integration with select {{site.data.keyword.cloud_notm}} features such as access control and billing.

+To see the components of each Cloud Pak, consult the [Cloud Pak documentation](https://www.ibm.com/cloud-paks/){: external}.

+## What else do I need to know to use Cloud Paks?
+{: #cloud_paks_other}

+When you set up your Cloud Pak, you might need to work with {{site.data.keyword.redhat_openshift_notm}}-specific resources, such as security context constraints.
+Make sure that you use the [`oc` CLI or `kubectl` version 1.12 CLI](/docs/containers?topic=containers-cli-install) to interact with these resources, such as `oc get scc`.
+The `kubectl` CLI version 1.11 has a bug that yields an error when you run commands against {{site.data.keyword.redhat_openshift_notm}}-specific resources, such as `kubectl get scc`.

 ## Does IBM support third-party and open source tools that I use with my cluster?